woguan/Legend-Wings/README.md

 Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
 In short, low priority items will go up.

 ## Discovered Bugs:
-- Characters are too big on smaller devices.
-[07/11/2017]: I will add to High Priority soon
 - Pinky completly freeze itself when it kills the player

 #### Note about bugs: